zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/after-submit-actions.md

 ---

-## Execution
+## Conditional Execution

-Actions will run sequentially, one after another, as long as the chain is not disrupted by an error.
-The execution of each actions can be disabled manually, by setting the action status as disabled, or dynamically, by composing an `Execution Condition` in the Advanced Tab.

-The execution condition supports Dynamic Content which makes it possible to execute actions depending on the [submitted data](dynamic#submission-data-source).
-This allows for advanced workflows, e.g. subscribe to a newsletter only if it has been indicated.
+Actions can be manually disabled by setting their status to `disabled`, or dynamically by composing an Execution Condition in the Advanced Tab.
+The condition supports Dynamic Content, including [submission data](dynamic#submission-data-source), which enables advanced workflows, e.g. subscribing to a newsletter only if it has been indicated in the form submission.

 {% image %}
 ![Actions Dynamic Execution](/assets/ytp/forms/form-action-exec-dynamic.webp)